null

 For heavier discolouration, use a dedicated stainless steel restorer or a paste of baking soda and water.
 Apply gently with a soft cloth along the grain, rinse thoroughly, and dry.
 Never use steel wool or abrasive pads.

 Tip: Upgrading to 316 marine-grade stainless steel significantly reduces the likelihood of tea staining compared to 304 grade, making it the recommended choice for coastal locations, saltwater pools, or any high-chloride environment.
+Keeping your pool's chlorine and pH within normal operating range also helps considerably — balanced water chemistry is one of the simplest ways to reduce staining risk.
 Read our 316 vs 304 grade comparison →

 5